Andrew Barclay (merchant)

 Andrew Barclay (October 1719 – June 19, 1775) was a Scottish-American merchant who served as the 4th president of the Saint Andrew's Society of the State of New York.

 Early life

 Barclay was born in Albany in the Province of New York in British America in October 1719.
-He was the son of Anna Dorothea (née Drauyer) Barclay, a Dutch speaker, and the Rev. Thomas Barclay, a native of Scotland who became the first rector of St. Peter's Church in Albany.
+He was the son of Anna Dorothea (née Drauyer) Barclay, a Dutch speaker, and the Rev. Thomas Barclay, a native of Scotland who became the first rector of St. Peter's Church in Albany, himself the son of East Jersey Governor John Barclay.
 Among his siblings was the Rev. William Henry Barclay, rector of Trinity Church in Manhattan who graduated from Yale College in 1734 and was the father of Thomas Henry Barclay.

-Barclay, who was educated in Albany, was the maternal grandson of Gertrud (née Van Schaick) Drauyer and Capt.
+Barclay, who was educated in Albany, was the maternal grandson of Gertrud (née Van Schaick) Drauyer (a daughter of Levinius Van Schaick) and Capt.
 Andries Drauyer, a Dane in the Dutch navy.

 Career

 Following the death of his father in 1726, he was sent from Albany to New York City to learn business.
 Barclay married into the prominent Roosevelt family, which allied him to the Dutch families of the province, and he became a successful merchant.
 He owned a sugar house and works in conjunction with his brothers-in-law, Jacobus Roosevelt Jr. and Isaac Roosevelt.

 From 1759 to 1761, he served as the fourth president of the Saint Andrew's Society of the State of New York, of which he was a founder in 1756.
 He had previously served as vice-president from 1758 to 1759.